 sudo dnf install telegram

 Flathub is a community-driven Flatpak repository that hosts many Flatpak packages.
-It’s a platform where developers can distribute their applications to a broader audience while users can discover and install new applications effortlessly.
-To use Flathub, you need to add it as a remote repository to your Flatpak setup.
+It’s a platform where developers can distribute their applications to a broader audience while users discover and install new applications effortlessly.
+To use Flathub, add it as a remote repository to your Flatpak setup.

 Next, you need to enable Flatpack for Fedora using the following command in your terminal: